Trump's Immigration Freeze Omits Those Linked To Deadly Attacks In U.S.

-The president's proposed executive action, entitled "Protecting The Nation From Terrorist Attacks By Foreign Nationals," names these countries: Syria, Iran, Libya, Somalia, Yemen, Iraq and Sudan.
+The president's executive action, which he signed Friday at the Pentagon, applies to these countries: Syria, Iran, Libya, Somalia, Yemen, Iraq and Sudan.

 Yet no Muslim extremist from any of these places has carried out a fatal attack in the U.S. in more than two decades.